Rachio/api-qa-testing/README.md

 A `Zone` represents an area in the `Person`'s yard where sprinklers can be run.
 It contains information about the `Zone`.

 ###Schedules
 A `Schedule` represents a rule that the `Person` has setup in the Rachio app to run a set of `Zone`'s.
-There are two types of schedules, Schedules Rules and Flex Schedule Rules.
-Both represent when the given zones will be turned on and off.
-Flex Schedule Rules cannot be controlled.
+For this exercise you can just focus on ScheduleRules (not FlexScheduleRules).

 ###Webhooks
 A `Webhook` is a way to get HTTP callbacks when things happen to a `Device`.
 There are different event types that are returned in the callback and represent what happened to the device.